An Omani Girl Unveils Stereotypes of Omani Life & History

 Additionally, during this time, slavery was not like what is understood from the American context.
 You got enslaved mainly because your leaders could not defend your freedom.
 All races faced this same risk, in theory.
 There was not an overarching philosophy to say that a certain race should inherently not enslave their own, or that a certain other race was genetically ‘meant to be’ slaves.
 Slavery before European imperialism was a sin of cruelty, not of racism.
 Thankfully when the Europeans repented, they tore down the whole thing.

 **The book’s title is Memoirs of an Arabian Princess.
-I am usually wary about blatantly orientalist books in English, especially if the writer seemed like they abandoned their culture for a Western one.
-The reason is that these books do well in Western lists of literary merit in the first place, typically because they play on stereotypes that Westerners want to hear about Eastern peoples; they wouldn’t have become bestsellers otherwise.
+I am usually wary about blatantly orientalist books, especially if the writer seemed like they abandoned their culture for a Western one.
+The reason is that these books typically do well in Western lists of literary merit in the first place, because they play on stereotypes that Westerners want to hear about Eastern peoples; they wouldn’t have become bestsellers otherwise.

 How close would these books be to narratives the people of the culture would tell to themselves?
 I have no way of knowing.
 There’s nothing wrong in looking for niche or contrary points of view, per se.
 But personally, what I’m looking for is to understand the broad culture, how a people see themselves.
 An unrepresentative, highly individual point of view doesn’t do that.